• Skip to primary navigation

 • When reheating tortillas in the microwave, wrap them in a damp paper towel.
 The steam keeps them moist so they don’t dry out.

-From Masa to Tortilla: Step-by-Step Guide
+Step-by-Step Guide

-Here’s a step-by-step with photos (and just a few words) to show you how to make Homemade Corn Tortillas — from mixing the masa to watching them puff beautifully on the pan.
+Here’s a step-by-step with photos (and just a few words) to show you how to make Homemade Corn Tortillas, from mixing the masa to watching them puff beautifully on the pan.

 A hand touches the corn dough inside a large glass bowl as water is poured from a glass pitcher.
 In the background, there’s a small bowl with salt and two tomatoes.

-Step 1: Place the corn flour (masa harina) in a large bowl.
+Place the corn flour (masa harina) in a large bowl.
 Add the salt and mix lightly to distribute.
 Then pour in the same amount of lukewarm water as flour.

 A hand mixes the corn dough inside a glass bowl, with a small bowl of salt in the background and tomatoes in the foreground.

-Step 2: Mix the masa with your hands until it forms a soft dough.
+Mix the masa with your hands until it forms a soft dough.
 Test the texture.
 If the dough feels dry, add a little water, one spoonful at a time, until it no longer cracks or sticks to your hands.

 Small dough balls of similar size arranged inside a clear glass bowl.